-Like most of you, I have had some great opportunities to be offended and hurt by the attitudes and words of others.
-I have had my seasons of grappling with forgiving.
+Like most of you, I have had some spectacularly fabulous opportunities to be offended and hurt by the attitudes, words and actions of others.
+I have had my seasons of grappling with forgiveness.

-Jesus spoke a lot about forgiveness—after all, it was the purpose of His earthly mission: to die for the forgiveness of the sins of the whole world (1 John 2:2).
+Jesus spoke a lot about forgiveness.
+It was the reason he was born: so that he could also die for the forgiveness of the sins of the whole world (1 John 2:2).
 That’s a lot of forgiveness!

-At the end of Jesus’ earthly life, He was confronted—in a very raw and painful way—with the very message of forgiveness that He Himself had preached.
-He was now faced with the choice to forgive (or not) those who had falsely accused Him, condemned Him to die for a crime He didn’t commit, and subjected Him to torture, pain and the humiliation of the cross.
+At the end of Jesus’ earthly life, He was confronted—in a very raw and painful way—with the very message of forgiveness that He Himself had preached to others.
+He was now faced with the choice to forgive (or not) those who had falsely accused Him, condemned Him to die for a crime He was innocent of, and subjected Him to cruelty, pain and the utter humiliation of the cross.

-When offences come—and Jesus said they will certainly come (Luke 17:1)—we can find ourselves at a crossroads that can define us, depending on which way we turn: either the path of forgiveness, or the road that leads to bitterness and inevitable frustration.
+When offences come—and they certainly will come (Luke 17:1)—we can find ourselves at a crossroads that can define us, depending on which way we turn: either the path of forgiveness, or the road that leads to bitterness and inevitable misery.

 Then they gave Him wine mingled with gall to drink, but He did not take it.Mark 15:23